haytham2872/Consulting-Report-Auto-Factory/README.md

 cp .env.example .env  # and set OPENAI_API_KEY
 ```

+The editable install registers the `consulting-auto-factory` CLI used in the commands below.

 Generate the sample dataset (already committed, but you can refresh it):

 ```bash